Harmelodic/harmelodic.github.io/docs/advice-and-research/guitar-pedalboard.md

 Therefore, you can perceive impedance in two ways when it comes to electric guitar audio signals:

-1. The measurable impedance of any electric audio signal coming as an _**output**_ from a source (e.g. a guitar or pedal output).
+1. The measurable _**output**_ impedance of any device that produces an electric audio signal (e.g. a guitar or pedal output).
-2. The measurable impedance of any component that receives an electric audio signal as an _**input**_, like a pedal input or amp input.
+2. The measurable _**input**_ impedance of any device that receives an electric audio signal (e.g. a pedal input or amp input).

-In order for an input to receive and handle a signal from an output, the impedance needs to match.
-We as guitarists / sound engineers don't need to do this, as "physics" does this for us by having the input reduce the Voltage or Current amplitude of the signal, to ensure the impedance matches.
+In order for an input device to receive and handle a signal from an output, the impedance needs to match.
+We as guitarists / sound engineers don't need to do this, as "physics" does this for us by having the input of a device reduce the Voltage or Current amplitude of the signal, to ensure the impedance matches.
 This is important for handling audio for two reasons:

 1. Different signal frequencies have different measurable impedances (because the ratio between Voltage and Current is different at different frequencies, because "physics").
 2. Audio processing gear produce sound based on the _Voltage_ frequency & amplitude of the signal, not the Current.

+This has the nasty effect that if a high impedance signal is fed into a low impedance signal, then for some frequencies the Voltage amplitude will be reduced, which affects the quality of the signal.

 In order to retain signal quality, we want to always reduce Current amplitude rather than Voltage, so the audio gear can receive the full amplitude signal.
-In order to ensure this for all frequencies, we need to ensure that output signals have a much lower impedance than the component input will receive.
+In order to ensure this for all frequencies, we need to ensure that output signals have a much lower impedance than the input of the device that will receive the signal.

-If we don't do this, the physics of this "impedance-matching" results in the Voltage being changed which affects signal quality and tone.
-Typically feeding a higher impedance output signal into a lower impedance component results in the signal becoming weaker and the higher pitches of our guitar sound being diminished and a "warmer" but less "clear" tone produced - as you find with a guitar with passive pickups which produce a high impedance output.

-### Buffers reduce output impedance

-Buffers take a signal with high impedance and convert it to a signal with low impedance, by boosting the Current amplitude (and usually leaving the Voltage amplitude untouched).

-A pedal with a buffer means that the pedal can have a high impedance input, but a low impedance output, which results in the quality of the signal to be retained as it passes through more pedals.

-You could have buffers on every pedal, but this is a bit overkill.
-Typically, having a buffer at the start of the signal chain ensures the signal has a low output impedance at the start and reduce the affect subsequent pedals will have on the signal as they add impedance.
-It is also common to have a buffer at the end of the pedalboard to ensure that the signal again has a low impedance before it is sent to the amp.
+A buffer is a feature of a pedal that ensures that the input has a high impedance but the signal is boosted to have a low impedance when it is output of the pedal.

 ## Sources